 - Tax Information Sessions – Held in March and April.
 Check with ISSS for details.

 NOTE: This tax information is intended for international students and scholars at PSU with typical income levels and sources.
-Seek professional tax advice if your circumstances are unusual in any way.
+More detailed information is available on our International Scholar website, but you should seek professional tax advice if your circumstances are unusual in any way.